MaheenGitHub/InformationSecurity-Course/README.md

 # Information Security Course Material (ITF22)

-This repository contains **Information Security course material** that I studied in my previous semester as part of my BSIT degree.
+This repository contains **Information Security course material** that I studied in my 7th semester as part of my BSIT degree.

 The purpose of creating this repository is:
 - 📚 To help **junior students** easily access study material